jdx/gh/README.md

 local box.
 It will `cd` into project directories quickly and clone repos that do not exist.

+There is a lot of mental overhead trying to manage a custom `~/src` directory with your projects.
+I tried managing by work/personal, programming language, even tried a different directory for each month.
+I found by simply making your projects path reflect GitHub, it was much easier to remember where things were.

 Here is a demo of me moving around various projects

 ![demo](demo.gif)